amperity/amperity-docs/amperity_datagrid/source/destination_meta_ads_manager.rst

    customer list, please agree to the Custom Audience terms at https://business.facebook.com/ads/manage/customaudiences/tos/?act=123.

-To resolve this error the terms of service must be signed by a business user who has a role in your Facebook Ads account.
+To resolve this error the terms of service must be signed by a business user who has a role in your |destination-name| account.

 .. destination-meta-ads-manager-terms-of-service-error-end